 A multi-award-winning audio book narrator, she is one of the first inductees into Audible’s ‘Narrator Hall of Fame’.
 Once described as ‘the best known American voice on Radio 4’, Lorelei has recorded more than 200 programmes for the BBC.
 She is co-founder of the digital publishing company, Creative Content Ltd., which recently published her first book (co-written with Ali Muirden), Storyteller: How to be an Audio Book Narrator.

-“My husband’s diagnosis of young onset dementia was devastating to our little family and I have never felt so frightened and alone.
+“My late husband’s diagnosis of young onset dementia was devastating to our little family and I have never felt so frightened and alone.
 In such dark times, Dementia UK, with its wonderful Admiral Nurses, is a glimmer of light, offering information, support and guidance.
 The work that Dementia UK does is powerful and positive, and I am so proud and honoured to be one of its charity Ambassadors.”

 Over the last few years, the Watford born Grammy and Ivor Novello winning producer and songwriter has had a UK No.1 single with ‘La La La’, featuring a then unknown Sam Smith and three top 10 hits with ‘Wonder’ and ‘Lifted’ both featuring Emeli Sandé.
 ‘Runnin’ (Lose it all)’, which featured Beyoncé and Arrow Benjamin, spent 6 weeks in the top 10 and went to #1 on iTunes in 25 countries.
 The incredible video has racked up 218 Million Youtube views and been nominated for three UKMVAs (including Best Pop Video & Best Cinematography) and the Vevo Vision Award.